TriOCuBe/TFT-Bot/README.md

 * Navigate to your install directory using `cd` and run `py tft.py` in Command Prompt
 * Follow the instructions in your terminal window!
 Get into a TFT lobby, have the created window visible on your screen, and press 'OK' to start the bot!

+***Note**: The data folder is `./output` when running the python script directly.*

 # Troubleshooting:

 Common Issues:
 * The bot is configured to work with in-game resolution 1920x1080, and League client resolution 1280x720.
 (Also Windows scaling 100%) You can switch this up though, just re-capture the images in the captures folder, but support will become more difficult!
-* Make sure to run League and the bot on your main monitor, as it doesn't support additional monitors!
+* Make sure you have any overlays over the normal League game window disabled.

 If running from source:
 * If these steps don't work, try running the file with `python "tft.py"` instead (For Windows Store/MacOS/Linux users especially) Likewise, try `pip3` instead of `pip` for installing requirements.